Dr Veronica O'Carroll

 She took up her first academic teaching post in the School of Medicine in 2007, initially teaching clinical skills and then as a Clinical Lecturer in Interprofessional Education.
 In 2014, she went on to work in the University of Dundee as a Lecturer in the School of Nursing and Health Sciences.
 In 2017, she returned to the School of Medicine.

-Veronica’s research interests include interprofessional education, interprofessional practice learning and interprofessional working in health and social care.
+Veronica’s research interests include interprofessional education and interprofessional collaboration

 Outwith the university, Veronica is involved in various roles including: